Irish Setter

 Irish Setters are often called "the most beautiful of all dogs" due to their elegant appearance and flowing red coat.
 Beyond their beauty, they're known for their friendly, rollicking personality and love of family.
 Their enthusiasm for life is infectious, and they remain playful well into their adult years.

 The Irish Setter is a breed that commands attention not just for its physical appearance but for the depth of personality and capability it brings to a household.
-With a lifespan averaging 12-15 years, the decision to welcome a Irish Setter into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
+With a lifespan averaging 12-15 years, the decision to welcome an Irish Setter into your family is one that will shape your daily routine, activity levels, and emotional life for well over a decade.
 This breed's outgoing, active, sweet-natured temperament is the product of generations of selective breeding for specific traits—understanding this heritage provides valuable insight into why your Irish Setter behaves the way it does and what it needs from you as an owner to truly thrive.

 Temperament & Personality

-Irish Setters have a wonderfully outgoing personality:
+Irish Setters have a wonderfully outgoing personality: Your veterinarian and experienced Irish Setter owners can offer perspective tailored to your situation.

 - Outgoing & Friendly: Love everyone they meet; rarely show aggression or suspicion.